uob-aita-team10/Trisha_Task5/README.md

 **Key observation:**
 Under the frozen backbone, the model showed systematic colour confusion — most notably predicting "blue" in place of "cyan".
 This is consistent with ImageNet pretrained features lacking the specialised colour representations needed for flat synthetic geometry.
 After fine-tuning, these errors disappeared entirely.

-The fine-tuned Transformer reaches 88%, below the 97% (Siyuan's attention LSTM) and 99.73% (Rohan's parallel classifier) ceilings.
-This gap is attributable to dataset scale rather than decoder architecture — the other two models used 12,000–15,000 training samples compared to 1,600 used here.

 ## LLM comparison

 ## LLM Evaluation